FreeUKGen/MyopicVicar/doc/roadmap.md

 These phases only refer to the database and changes which affect users.
 We can keep adding extra facilities, such as maps, when we like.

+Version numbers refer to releases of the FreeREG 2 (FR2) project:

 ## Version 1.0

 ### Targeted actors